 A Sunday mea culpa.

 In the battle over Transit City, we here at All Fired Up in the Big Smoke have been as guilty as anyone in just talking about the numbers.
 We all love subways.
 In a perfect world, we’d just build subways.
-But they’re too expensive.
-We don’t have the money.
-We don’t have the density to justify spending the money even if we did have the money which we don’t.

 This reduced Transit City to little more than a compromise.
 It suggested we simply settled.
 Given our druthers, we’d prefer the other thing but this is just going to have to do.
 Less inspirational and more m’eh.